The $q-$Onsager algebra and multivariable $q-$special functions

 {\bf Acknowledgements:} We would like to thank V. X. Genest for discussions, X. Martin and P. Terwilliger for comments on the manuscript.
-P.B is grateful to H. Rosengren for communications.
-He also acknowledges the hospitality and support from the Centre de Recherches Math\'ematiques and CRM-UMI 3457 C.N.R.S. where most of this work has been done.
+P.B. is grateful to H. Rosengren for communications.
+We thank N. Cramp\'e for pointing out some typos in published version, that are corrected in this version.
+P.B. also acknowledges the hospitality and support from the Centre de Recherches Math\'ematiques and CRM-UMI 3457 C.N.R.S. where most of this work has been done.
 P.B. is supported by C.N.R.S.
 The work of LV is funded by a grant from the Natural Sciences and Engineering Research Council (NSERC) of Canada.

 \begin{appendix}